 - Zoey Ocampo-Sobkoviak, 10th

 Positive Character Development

-Reflecting positive ways of dealing with whatever situation is confronting him/her; dedicated to a spirit of non-harming, cooperation and respectful relationships; striving to realize positive values such as compassion, honesty, cooperation, fairness, dedication and human decency in his/her daily lives; taking initiative to lead and to serve, take responsibility, acquire self-discipline; and to care for others.
+Reflecting positive ways of dealing with whatever situation is confronting him/her/them; dedicated to a spirit of non-harming, cooperation and respectful relationships; striving to realize positive values such as compassion, honesty, cooperation, fairness, dedication and human decency in his/her/their daily lives; taking initiative to lead and to serve, take responsibility, acquire self-discipline; and to care for others.

 Contact: Leigh Ann Clifton, director of marketing & communications,